-The road to the stock exchange: step by step
+The road to becoming a listed company: step by step

 There are several different incentives for an IPO/listing.
 Being listed makes it easier for a company to raise new capital from the capital market, enables the company to use its own shares as payment in the event of acquisitions, enables share-based incentive programmes, improves recruitment opportunities and results in the company’s shares becoming liquid and convertible into cash; in other words, it provides an exit option for existing shareholders.
 Becoming listed is also a company’s seal of quality as the listing places high demands on the company’s provision of information to the market and increases its transparency.
 This can also help raise awareness of the company and its products or services.